mocktools/go-smtp-mock/README.md

   // Ability to specify message response delay in seconds.
 It runs immediately,
   // equals to 0 seconds by default
   ResponseDelayMessage:          2,

+  // Ability to specify RSET response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayRset:             2,

   // Ability to specify QUIT response delay in seconds.
 It runs immediately,
   // equals to 0 seconds by default